Hopi Tall Red Cylindrical Jar Attributed to Annie Nampeyo [SOLD]

 Annie Healing Nampeyo - Quinchawa, Hopi-Tewa Potter

 This polychrome pottery cylinder was created by a potter of the Hopi Mesas.
 It likely was made by Annie Healing Nampeyo for the tourist trade during the early 20th century.
 Its form and size are appealing, and its design is notably unusual.
 Our attribution to Annie Nampeyo is based on her preference for black-on-red pottery, and her use of white pigment in the design.
 Yes, other potters have been identified as having used white slip in the design, but Annie Healing Nampeyo seems to be the one most often cited as a frequent use of white.
-Annie Healing (1884-1968) was Nampeyo of Hano's first child.
+Annie Healing (1884-1968) was Nampeyo of Hano's first daughter.
 She was given the unique name of Quinchawa.
-It is believed that the name Annie was given by Morman missionaries.
+It is believed that the name Annie was given by Mormon missionaries.

 The vessel shape is spectacular.
 The bulge noticed just below the neckline was perhaps intended for the widest part of the design.
 A restriction at the neck expands to a wider opening of the vessel.